-STC PLUS will leverage STC’s reputation, resources and infrastructure that have offered reliable, trusted transportation in North Olmsted on weekdays since 2009.
+STC PLUS leverages STC’s reputation, resources and infrastructure that have offered reliable, trusted transportation on weekdays since 2005.
 STC’s accessible vehicles accommodate passengers’ mobility needs, and drivers are trained in service and assistance skills that deliver a safe, quality experience.
-“The ‘plus’ means independence and autonomy, especially to adults of all ages who will benefit from affordable, accessible transportation,” STC executive director Janice Dzigiel explained.
+“The ‘plus’ means independence and autonomy, especially to adults of all ages who will benefit from affordable, accessible transportation,” Dzigiel stated.
 “Consumers will enjoy flexible access to social, worship or recreation destinations, more personal autonomy, provided by an organization they know and trust, with no surprises.”

-About 26 percent of North Olmsted residents are over age 60, and more than 1,700 working age residents live with a disabling condition, according to the 2014 U.S. Census estimates.
-The partnership will offer evening and weekend services to destinations that increase social and recreational opportunities.
+About 23 percent of Cuyahoga County residents are over age 60, and more than 15,300 working age residents live with a disabling condition, according to the 2015 U.S. Census estimates.
+The STC Plus partnership offers evening and weekend services to destinations that increase social and recreational opportunities.
 Project partners are North Olmsted Senior Center, Services for Independent Living and the Northeast Ohio Areawide Coordinating Agency (NOACA), collaborating to create and promote an effective program that meets consumer demand.
-The 12-month project will begin booking transportation in early Spring.

 Senior Transportation Connection Since 2005, STC has provided comprehensive, coordinated, efficient and affordable transportation to seniors and adults with disabilities throughout Cuyahoga County.
 Cuyahoga County residents who have mobility challenges due to age, lack of access, disability, frailty or inability to drive use STC in partnership with municipalities and social service agencies.
 Destinations include medical appointments, including dialysis and treatment; senior centers for meals and social activities; grocery shopping and personal errands.